 Pulsed changes in carrying capacity would be observed due to specific climatic events and changing land management practices.
 Several extreme climate events affecting monarch overwintering survival have been documented in the past decades (Brower et al. 2004, 2015, Zalucki et al. 2015).
 However, assuming conditions largely return to previous averages after the climate event, we would not expect any one single extreme climate event to have lasting, multiple year impacts on the internal dynamic rule governing monarch population fluctuations.
 Indeed, we observe population densities at an outlying low density in 2013-2014 (as described in (Vidal and Rendón-Salinas 2014)) return to previous dynamics in subsequent years.
 Changing herbicide use practices in central North America, however, represent pulsed changes to new management states, and have largely eliminated milkweed from agricultural field crops (Zaya et al. 2017).
 This change in management, brought about by the introduction of glyphosate resistant soybeans and maize, has had the effect of dramatically reducing the density of agricultural weeds, including milkweed, within agricultural fields.
 Indeed, although glyphosate tolerant soybeans and maize were introduced to the US market in 1996 and 1998 respectively (Powles 2010), actual glyphosate use lagged behind, with dramatic increased in use of the pesticide in 1998- 2003 in soybean, and 2007-2008 in maize (Baker 2017).
 This pulsed increase in glyphosate use roughly correspond to shifts detected by our script, and glyphosate use in these crops has been implicated in monarch decline by multiple previous authors.
 Thus, findings from our regime shift detector tool could be used to pinpoint thresholds of herbicide use or critical areas of adoption in future investigations.
 Conclusions

-The regime shift detector script provides a new objective tool for examining population regulation pattern shifts in natural populations.
-However, like most quantitative analytical methods, its use is not without caveats, and results produced by the script should be critically examined within the context of what is known about species biology and ecology.
+The regime shift detector model provides an objective tool for examining population regulation pattern shifts in natural populations.
+253

 The regime shift detector tool, as is, represents a compromise between sensitivity and simplicity.
-We have illustrated through case studies how the information criteria used and decision rules for cutoff have a dramatic impact on the results of the script, and thus should be considered critically before drawing any conclusions by the use of this tool.
-Similarly, we recommend a user carefully consider the limitations of the tool in the context of the raw data presented: if phases of change are too short to be detected by the script, its ability to detect these shifts will be limited, and the resultant variation may reduce the script’s sensitivity for detecting other shifts in the data.
-As we have demonstrated herein, alternate dynamics should be considered, and compared to script outputs, for a holistic interpretation.
+We illustrated through case studies how the information criteria used and decision rules for cutoff have a dramatic impact on the results of the model, and thus should be considered critically before drawing any conclusions by the use of this tool.
+Similarly, we recommend a user carefully consider the limitations of the tool in the context of the raw data presented: if phases of change are too short to be detected by the model, its ability to detect these shifts will be limited, and the resultant variation may reduce the script’s sensitivity for detecting other shifts in the data.
+As we have demonstrated herein, alternate dynamics should be considered, and compared to outputs, for a holistic interpretation.

-When interpreted in the context of known species biology, the regime shift detector script has the potential to aide management decisions and identify, and rank critical drivers of change in a species internal dynamics.
+When interpreted in the context of known species biology, the regime shift detector model has the potential to aide management decisions and identify, and rank critical drivers of change in a species internal dynamics.
 In an era of rapid global change affecting species dynamics, it is critical to use tools which allow better understanding of changes to internal regulators of population, and not base management decisions on population numbers alone.

 References